In This Section

 This course introduces students to the disciplines of architecture and design.
 Classwork includes studying and sketching architecture of the 19th and 20th centuries from slides and creating several models that are displayed during the Summer Arts Festival.
 A required weekend trip takes the class to Weil-am-Rhein, Germany, to explore the renowned Vitra Design Museum.

-There is an additional cost of CHF 800 to cover the cost of the field trip.
+There is an additional cost of CHF 800 to cover the cost of the field trip to Basel, which includes a visit to the Vitra campus in Weil-am-Rhein, Germany.

 This course introduces students to the fascinating world of fashion design and illustration.
 Students gain an understanding of the design process by engaging in fashion illustration, natural indigo dyeing, silk painting, and block printing while becoming more confident in design.
-Students develop an awareness of major sustainability issues in today's industry and learn ways to be more conscious consumers.
-The class has the opportunity to visit local fashion offices and museums.
+They also develop an awareness of major sustainability issues in today's industry and learn ways to be more conscious consumers.
+The class has the opportunity to visit local fashion offices, textile factories, and museums.

 Taught by professional chefs, this course inspires students to create their own Italian meals.
 Students visit markets to source local ingredients and visit local producers and a historical mill.
 Classes meet in a professional kitchen in downtown Lugano where students learn knife skills, food safety and hygiene, and basic principles of cooking.
 They leave with knowledge of the food culture of Italy and with recipes to share with friends and family.